Scan time: 2-3 minutes / Read time: 3-5 minutes

 🪜 Step 1 — Spot the rung you're stuck on.

-Trace your income back to its source.
+Do that with your money — follow each dollar back to its source.

 Cara looks at her last three months.